FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Conclusion

-We demonstrate that there exists a clear trade-off between the obtained insight and (predictive) performance of models.
-Sometimes, it is best to keep data intact, e.g., when there is too few data to determine what learning (merging) step to take.
-FlexFringe provides techniques such as sinks to prevent the state-merging algorithm from performing incorrect merges, which can be detrimental for insight as these often lead to incorrect conclusions.
-Also, merges with little evidence often lead to convoluted models.
-For making predictions, however, such convoluted and likely incorrect models perform better due to their increased generalization.
+We demonstrate a clear trade-off between the obtained insight and the (predictive) performance of models.
+Sometimes, it is best to keep data intact, e.g., when there is too little data to determine what learning (merging) step to take.
+FlexFringe provides techniques such as sinks to prevent the state-merging algorithm from performing incorrect merges, which can be detrimental to obtaining insight, as these often lead to incorrect conclusions.
+Also, merging with little evidence often leads to convoluted models.
+However, such convoluted models tend to perform better for making predictions due to their increased generalization.
 This trade-off deserves further study.
-We expect there exist better generalization methods for software systems that do lead to both improved insight and improved performance.
+We expect that there exist better generalization methods for software systems that lead to both improved insight and improved performance.